pracheesarkar/CSC322-Online-Food-Ordering-System/README.md

 - [Django](https://www.djangoproject.com/download/): Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Make sure you have Django installed on your system.

-### Installing Dependencies

-To install the project dependencies, run the following command:

 ### Running the Server

 To run the server locally, follow these steps: